jqhoogland/react-todos/README.md

 ## 4. `useCustomHooks` to simplify code & persist state

 - [x] First of all, let's take advantage of `autoFocus` to get rid of some excess code.
+- [x] And let's use `auto-animate`'s custom hook to simplify that code.
+Lightweight example that introduces the idea of custom hooks without having to write a custom hook yourself.